Samsung Galaxy S26 Ultra vs Galaxy S23 Ultra: Expected differences

 Summary

-You’ll definitely feel like you’ve upgraded if you move from the Galaxy S23 Ultra to the S26 Ultra.
-Three generations later, you’re not just getting the new features of the S26 Ultra, but you are also benefiting from the upgrades that came with the previous two models.
+You will definitely feel like you have upgraded if you move from the Galaxy S23 Ultra to the S26 Ultra.
+Three generations later, you are not only getting the new features of the S26 Ultra, but you are also benefiting from the improvements introduced with the previous two models.

-The biggest improvements you’ll notice right away are the new 5x telephoto camera, faster charging speeds (and possibly magnetic charging), the anti-reflective display, and the upgraded chip.
+The biggest upgrades you will notice right away are the new 5x telephoto camera, the faster charging speeds and possibly magnetic charging, the anti-reflective display and the upgraded chip.

-If your S23 Ultra still serves you well, rest assured it will get Android 17 in 2026 and continue to receive security updates for another year.
-Still, while it remains a great phone, it’s beginning to show its age.
-The good news is that Samsung often offers generous trade-in deals for older models, and launch promotions usually include free storage upgrades, making the jump to a newer Ultra much easier on your wallet.
+If your S23 Ultra still serves you well, you can be sure it will get Android 17 in 2026 and continue to receive security updates for another year.
+Still, while it remains a great phone, it has started to show its age.
+The good news is that Samsung often offers generous trade-in deals for older models and launch promotions usually include free storage upgrades, which makes moving to a newer Ultra much easier on your wallet.

-The biggest improvements you’ll notice right away are the new 5x telephoto camera, faster charging speeds (and possibly magnetic charging), the anti-reflective display, and the upgraded chip.
+The biggest upgrades you will notice right away are the new 5x telephoto camera, the faster charging speeds and possibly magnetic charging, the anti-reflective display and the upgraded chip.

-If your S23 Ultra still serves you well, rest assured it will get Android 17 in 2026 and continue to receive security updates for another year.
-Still, while it remains a great phone, it’s beginning to show its age.
-The good news is that Samsung often offers generous trade-in deals for older models, and launch promotions usually include free storage upgrades, making the jump to a newer Ultra much easier on your wallet.
+If your S23 Ultra still serves you well, you can be sure it will get Android 17 in 2026 and continue to receive security updates for another year.
+Still, while it remains a great phone, it has started to show its age.
+The good news is that Samsung often offers generous trade-in deals for older models and launch promotions usually include free storage upgrades, which makes moving to a newer Ultra much easier on your wallet.

 Follow us on Google News